AlexzanderF/autonomous-news/backend/news_generation_workers/llm_prompts/pick_thumbnail_prompt.md

 **Output format:**
-Return only a single value which is the chosen image filename!
+Return only a single integer which is the chosen image ID!
 It needs to be excatly the same as it is in the input so I can programatically match it to the same value.